congcongfu/graphhopper/docs/core/low-level-api.md

 The virtual nodes and edges have a higher `int` ID than `graph.getNodes()` or `allEdges.length()`

-A call `queryGraph.lookup(allQRs)` will determine the correct node for all `QueryResult`s: and either create new virtual nodes or if close enough use the existing junction node.
+A call `queryGraph.lookup(allQRs)` will determine the correct parent for all `QueryResult`s: and either create new virtual nodes or if close enough use the existing junction parent.

 ### Create and save the graph